ruwaa-mohamed/TCGA-BRCA/README.md

 ### Methodology:

 #### Selecting the dataset
+The dataset selected was from the [TCGA-BRCA Project](https://portal.gdc.cancer.gov/projects/TCGA-BRCA "TCGA-BRCA Project Page").
+The study was made on 1,098 cases: 1,085 emales and 12 males.
+After excluding the males, 1,041 of the females are with ductal and lobular neoplasms.
+Of them, only 1,036 cases had RNA-seq Gene Expression Quantification available.

 #### Downloading the dataset
 The dataset **TCGA-BRCA** was downloaded from TCGA database as manifest files on March 05, 2020.